ofthedove/recipes/_recipes/CookedIcing.md

 This classic tops every properly prepared red velvet cake

+This recipe is technically a 1.5x of the original recipe, in order to make enough for a torted 4 layer cake with icing between each layer.
+For a two layer cake, use 2/3 the amounts listed

 ## Ingredients
 * 4 1/2 tablespoons flour
 * 1 1/2 cups granulated sugar